ribtoks/code-jamming/_posts/2019-08-22-how-to-return-to-flow.md

 ![Xpiks kanboard]({{ "/assets/img/kanboard-xpiks.png" | absolute_url }})
 *My local kanboard after import using tdg*

 Import plugin for kanboard adds tags for each comment: issue that I'm currently working on and a branch when the task was created on.
 Also it adds a reference to the file and line of code where the `TODO` was found and time estimate if any left by developer.
-When I implement the subtask and remove `TODO` comment from code, it get's automatically moved to "Done" column in kanboard so there's no manual work involved.
+When I implement the subtask and remove `TODO` comment from code, it get's automatically moved to "Done" column in kanboard so there's **no manual work required**.

 Then I created a simple `post-commit` git hook in one of my projects and now after I run `git commit` all `TODO`/`FIXME`/`BUG` comments are automatically synchronized with local kanboard.